naufal-yafi/misoh/README.md

 │
 ├── dist
 │   ├── bundle
-│   │   └── misoh-[date]-[time].bundle.js
+│   │   └── misoh-[date]-[time].bundle.js           # result bundling js code
 │   │
 │   └── bundle&minify
-│       └── misoh-[date]-[time].bundle.minify.js
+│       └── misoh-[date]-[time].bundle.minify.js    # result bundling and minify js code
 │
-├── example
+├── example                          # react project / example app
 │
 ├── ...
 │
 ├── src                              # the folder that holds the raw code │   ├── check.ts                     # the file used for testing whether the bad word is not in badWordList datas.ts │   ├── datas.ts                     # file that holds all the bad words │   ├── estimated.ts                 # a file that specifies how many letters to censor with the * symbol │   ├── main.ts                      # file yang menjalankan fungsi dari file - file lain dan melakukan seleksi kata buruk │   └── remove.ts                    # file that specifies how many letters will not be censored with the * symbol │
-├── test                             #
+├── test
-│   ├── checkAvailableWord.test.ts   #
+│   ├── checkAvailableWord.test.ts   # to know the bad word does not yet exist
-│   ├── main.test.ts                 #
-│   └── sumData.test.ts              #
+│   ├── main.test.ts                 # to find out if the word sensor is working properly │   └── sumData.test.ts              # to know how many bad words
 │
 ├── ...
 │
-├── babel.config.json       #
+├── babel.config.json                # configuration ts babel
 │
-├── jest.config.mjs         #
+├── jest.config.mjs                  # configuration running unit testing
 │
 ├── ...
 │
-├── package.json            #
+├── package.json                     # manage dependencies and dev command
 │
-├── rollup.config.dev.js    #
+├── rollup.config.dev.js             # configuration bundling js code
 │
-├── rollup.config.prod.js   #
+├── rollup.config.prod.js            # configuration bundling and minify js code
 │
-└── tsconfig.json           #
+└── tsconfig.json                    # configuration compile ts to js
 ```

 [[Back to Table of Contents]](#table-of-contents)